carlo-monti/Sx4/readme.md

-# Quad_project
+# Sx4

 ## What is it

-Quad_project is a musical making system designed to exploit the power of a quadraphonic speaker setting.
+Sx4 is a musical making system designed to exploit the power of a quadraphonic speaker setting.
 It is a kind of a framework: it is componed of many modules that can save presets globally and that can also be controlled via OSC.
 The modules are fully built instruments.
-You can think of it this way: quad_project can be used to build a fixed instrument set (i.e. two brds synths, one fm_synth, two melodic_seq, etc.) and use it to make songs that can be saved and recalled.
+You can think of it this way: Sx4 can be used to build a fixed instrument set (i.e. two brds synths, one fm_synth, two melodic_seq, etc.) and use it to make songs that can be saved and recalled.

 ## Structure